clp-research/slurk-bots/README.md

 ## generate extra tokens
-If you need to generate extra tokens for a bot that is already running you can use the `generate_tokens.py` file
+If you need to generate extra tokens for a bot that is already running you can use the `generate_tokens.py` file.

+### Requirements
+This script requires the [`randomname`](https://github.com/beasteers/randomname) package

 ### Synopsis
 ```